Compare models

 Miscellaneous

-Beyond core performance and display, several other features differentiate the iPhone 8 and iPhone XR.
+Beyond core features, several practical elements differentiate the iPhone 8 and iPhone XR.

 Weight